Paqrat76/ts-fhir-datamodels/packages/base-docs/sub-docs/luxon-reference.md

 They have also been incorporated in the FHIR PrimitiveType `DateType` (implements `interface DateTypeImpl`), `DateTimeType` (implements `interface DateTimeTypeImpl`), and `InstantType` (implements`interface InstantTypeImpl`) implementations as convenience methods.

+> [!TIP]
+> Refer to the Data Models documentation for the above PrimitiveType classes and their respective interfaces for
+> additional information.

 The `DateTimeUtil.getDateTimeObject(...)` and `DateTimeUtil.getDateTimeObjectAsUTC(...)` creation methods return a valid Luxon DataTime object that allows full access to the Luxon DataTime APIs for virtually any kind of datetime